alneuma/Regulang/README.md

 GNU General Public License v3.0+ (see LICENSE.txt or https://www.gnu.org/licenses/gpl-3.0.txt)
 -->

-# Finite Automations and Regular Languages in Haskell
+# Regulang

 I am implementing this small module to help me study regular languages and the theory of computation.
-The goal is to implement different types of Representations of regular languages and make it possible to translate between them.
+The goal is to implement different types of representations of regular languages and make it possible to translate between them.
 So far I have implemented some functionality for [nondeterministic finite automations](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs), enclosed in the `NFA.hs` file.
 [Deterministic finite automations](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (DFAs) are treated as a special case of NFAs, as they mathematically are.

 ### Creating and analysing NFAs